datasciencecampus/woffle/doc/sentiment.md

-The current implementation uses the rudamentary functionality available in the `TextBlob` python package.The `embed` function uses polarity assign scores to strings which then can be used in conjunction with clustering or other techniques.
+The current implementation uses the rudamentary functionality available in the `TextBlob` python package.The `embed` function uses polarity to assign scores to strings which then can be used in conjunction with clustering or other techniques.

 # Sentiment module in woffle